Nova-collapsar/ActsOfAbove/README.md

 should we put a to do list here or smth? probably
-Would be smart - Optimistically we should have a Final update goal(mobs for example and dimensions)
+Would be smart - Optimistically we should have a Final update goal(mobs for example and dimensions) we did not in fact put a to do list here